NATO DIANA

 Managed by Tehnopol

-The accelerator in Estonia is led by the Tehnopol Startup Incubator together with the Sparkup Tartu Science Park and the business accelerator Startup Wise Guys.
+The accelerator in Estonia is led by the Tehnopol Startup Incubator together with the Sparkup Tartu Science Park.
 The funding to start the accelerator in Estonia comes from the Ministry of Economic Affairs and Communications with support from the Ministry of Foreign Affairs, the Ministry of Defence, and the city of Tallinn.
-Estonian contributors to building the pan-Alliance network of testing centres include TalTech, the University of Tartu, Foundation CR14, the National Defence College, the Estonian Academy of Security Sciences, and the Estonian Aviation Academy.
+Estonian contributors to building the pan-Alliance network of testing centres include among others TalTech, the University of Tartu, Foundation CR14, the National Defence College, the Estonian Academy of Security Sciences, and the Estonian Aviation Academy.

 Call for Applications